cybergalactic/MSS-Capytaine/README.md

 }
 ```

-The exported `Bv` is diagonal at the center of gravity and constant across
-all coefficient frequencies.
+The exported `Bv` is diagonal at the center of gravity and constant across all coefficient frequencies.
 For a nonzero time constant `Ti` in surge,
 sway, or yaw, `Bvii = (MRBii + Aii(0)) / Ti`.
-For heave, roll, and pitch,
-`Bvii = 2 ζv,i ωn,i (MRBii + Aii(ωn,i))`, where `ζv,i` is the
+For heave, roll, and pitch, `Bvii = 2 ζv,i ωn,i (MRBii + Aii(ωn,i))`, where `ζv,i` is the
-**additional** ratio and `ωn,i` is the estimated undamped natural frequency
-from `MRB + A(ω)` and `C`.
+**additional** ratio and `ωn,i` is the estimated undamped natural frequency from `MRB + A(ω)` and `C`.
 Nothing is subtracted from `B(ω)`.
 A smaller nonzero time constant means more viscous damping.
-If a required
-natural frequency lies beyond the finite calculation grid, extend
+If a required natural frequency lies beyond the finite calculation grid, extend
 `omega_rad_s` rather than extrapolating.

 The motion RAOs include `B(ω) + Bv`; force RAOs are unchanged.
-The total
-damping remains frequency-dependent because `B(ω)` varies.
+The total damping remains frequency-dependent because `B(ω)` varies.
 Set all six
 entries to zero, or `viscous_damping` to `null`, to export zero `Bv`.
 The old `total_damping` settings are rejected: their values must be
 reconsidered before using the additive model.

 ## Outputs

-`capytaineTestShip/results/capytaineTestShip.mat` contains `MRB`, `A`, `B`,
-`Bv`, `C`, force and motion RAOs, frequencies, and headings in MSS
+`capytaineTestShip/results/capytaineTestShip.mat` contains `MRB`, `A`, `B`, `Bv`, `C`, force and motion RAOs, frequencies, and headings in MSS
 forward-starboard-down axes at the center of gravity.
-The hydrostatic
-restoring matrix `C` has entries only in the heave, roll, and pitch block.
+The hydrostatic restoring matrix `C` has entries only in the heave, roll, and pitch block.

-The coefficient frequency grid includes zero frequency and the
-infinite-frequency radiation solution, labeled `10 rad/s`.
-The force and
-motion RAOs use only the positive finite frequencies below `10 rad/s`.
+The coefficient frequency grid includes zero frequency and the infinite-frequency radiation solution, labeled `10 rad/s`.
+The force andmotion RAOs use only the positive finite frequencies below `10 rad/s`.
 Headings solved from 0° to 180° are mirrored to a full 0° to 350° set.

-The results directory also contains `hydrostatics.json` and the generated
-hull panels in `.mat` and `.npz` formats.
+The results directory also contains `hydrostatics.json` and the generated hull panels in `.mat` and `.npz` formats.
 The hull and inertia values are
 synthetic demonstration data; numerical accuracy depends on mesh resolution.

 ## Current scope and limitations